Serj-Bashlayev/STM32_Profiler/README.md

 HAL_Delay(10)                 : 10004967 us | +  9999675 us
 ```
 Minimum measure time = 0 µs
-Maximum measure time = 4294967 s (49,7 days)
+Maximum measure time = 59,6 sec at core clock 72 MHz
 Time accuracy ±1 µs.

-Easy to use, easy to port to another CPU and programming language.
+Easy to use.
+Easy to port to another ARM architecture and programming language.

 *Technical background:
 SWO is a dedicated pin of ARM's Cortex-M debug interface.
-While it can be used to output various information
-in real time by the CPU, it's main usage is terminal I/O in real time with very low intrusion.
-Most programs can
-perform debug outputs without losing their real time behavior.*
+While it can be used to output various information in real time by the CPU, it's main usage is terminal I/O in real time with very low intrusion.
+Most programs can perform debug outputs without losing their real time behavior.*
+*Cycle Count Register (DWT_CYCCNT): 32-bit, incrementing (up) cycle counter.
+When enabled, this counter counts the number of core cycles.
+Counting is suspended when the core is halted in Debug state.
+CYCCNT wraps to 0 on overflow.*

 How to use
 ---